microsoft/vscode-docs/docs/java/extensions.md

 ## Spring Boot extensions

 Spring Boot is an open source, microservice-based Java web framework that is very popular among Java developers.
-There are great extensions provided by VMWare and Microsoft for Spring Boot development.
+There are great extensions provided by VMware and Microsoft for Spring Boot development.

 We recommend installing the [Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=vvmware.vscode-boot-dev-pack) that contains the following extensions: